paultbarrett/diy-dsp-preamp/README.md

 Hardware:

 - an old mini-ITX case, with a custom-made wood panel

-- ~1W power consumption with a [Rockpi-S](https://wiki.radxa.com/RockpiS) (but
-  could have been a rpi3/4 or whatever run-of-the-mill embedded platform).
+- [Rockpi-S](https://wiki.radxa.com/RockpiS) arm board - 1W power consumption.
+I
+  was afraid it wouldn't have enough resources but it runs everything - CamillaDSP (40 filters), BT streamer with pcm/ldac conversion and whatnot - in parallel without any issue.
+Any other run-of-the-mill embedded platform like rpi3/4 should work.

 - [Motu M4](https://motu.com/m4) sound interface 4 channels (or USB) in / 4
   channels out; this interface got [pretty good measurements/reviews](https://www.audiosciencereview.com/forum/index.php?threads/motu-m4-audio-interface-review.15757/) on ASR.
-But TBH, I don't think I could hear the difference of DACs with worse measurements, so any decent interface should work.
+TBH, I don't think I could hear the difference with DACs that have far worse measurements, so any decent interface should work.

-- Rotary encoder (on GPIO inputs) with software debouncing for the master volume (note: the rockpi-s has an analog-in input that could be used with a potentiometer instead - tested to work OK with the latest armbian release + updates).
+- Rotary encoder (on GPIO inputs) for the master volume, with [software debouncing](www.buxtronix.net/2011/10/rotary-encoders-done-properly.html) (note: the rockpi-s has an analog-in input that could be used with a potentiometer instead - tested to work OK with the latest armbian release and the latest updates).

-- Buttons (on GPIO inputs) for pause/mute and switching CamillaDSP configs
+- Buttons (on GPIO inputs) for (un)pausing/muting CamillaDSP and switching configurations.

 - small i2c [oled
   display](https://www.winstar.com.tw/products/oled-module/graphic-oled-display/dual-color-oled.html)
   that shows the volume, mute status, player status, RMS/peak dB, and CamillaDSP config index.

 - a custom breakout board, mostly with resistors to protect gpio inputs and a few capacitors for filtering. (one could do without that board)

-- a "master" switch to switch 5V and 220V (via relay+fuse) to the amp/sub/M4
+- a "master" toggle switch to switch 5V (M4) and 220V (amp/sub via relay+fuse).
-  (also not needed per se. - just provides convenience of turning off/on everything at once).
+  Also not needed per se. - just provides convenience of turning off/on everything at once

 - a [Bluetooth
   dongle](https://www.tp-link.com/us/home-networking/usb-adapter/ub500/) for
   streaming LDAC audio via BT (that's a standalone setup, not related to anything above)

+- an old USB hub (the rockpi only has one USB port and I needed two - one for the M4, one for the BT dongle)

 Software:

 - [armbian](https://www.armbian.com/) (but any decent distro should do)

 - [CamillaDSP](https://github.com/HEnquist/camilladsp)

 - [pipewire/wireplumber](https://pipewire.org/) for the Bluetooth setup

 - pipewire/wireplumber/[jacktrip](https://ccrma.stanford.edu/software/jacktrip/)
   for playing audio sent from other devices

 - and finally a few custom python programs to manage the GPIOs, CamillaDSP, automatically play an inaudible tone to "wake-up" the subwoofer, display the volume/levels/... on the i2c display, etc.